pootmhicnought/Delphi_AMQP/README.md

 So far this appears 100% functional under Delphi 10.4 with RabbitMQ 3.9.9 on top of Erlang/OTP 24.1.5

 I've only been testing the features I need at this point.

-Did a quick test under FMX, and working there as well.
-I'll be using it a project targettig android,win32 and win64 over the next weeks.